 Cooking

-Jerk Chicken - Cooking the chicken Bake in the oven for 30 minutes, turn the meat then bake for a further 30 minutes.
+Bake in the oven for 30 minutes, turn the meat then bake for a further 30 minutes.or

 Grill the meat slowly until cooked, turning regularly.
 Baste with some of the remaining marinade whilst cooking.
 For best results, cook over a charcoal barbeque (ideally over a rack of pimento wood).